mitsuse/autocomplete-swift/README.md

 ## Announcement

 **Autocompletion-swift will drop support for Vim and completion with omni-function**.
-Please use this plugin in NeoVim with deoplete.vim.
+Please use this plugin in NeoVim with deoplete.nvim.

 ## Installation